Alex-Aralis/yank-down/README.md

                                      // not this would 3/number :/
 ```

-Well then, say hello to yankDown, the titular function of this module.
+Enter yankDown, the titular function of this module.

 ```javascript
 import { yankDown } from 'yank-down'; // import yankDown